hamzajabbar-ua/CriticalMinerals/README.md

 The other big shift is **Project Vault** — an independently governed public-private partnership backed by a **$10 billion** direct loan from the Export-Import Bank and nearly **$2 billion** in private capital, intended to establish a U.S. Strategic Critical Minerals Reserve for industrial users rather than only for narrow defense stockpiling.
 The broad structure is public; the operating mechanics are still not fully disclosed.
 [9][10]

- Hence, the one-line takeaway is: the U.S. is now trying to build **midstream optionality** with the same seriousness it once reserved for upstream mine announcements.
+ The one-line takeaway is: the U.S. is now trying to build **midstream optionality** with the same seriousness it once reserved for upstream mine announcements.
 That matters for **premia, basis, and spread dynamics** — not just outright commodity prices.
 It favors assets and companies tied to complex concentrates, secondary feedstocks, e-waste, pond-cake recovery, and minor metals embedded in major-metal systems.
 Gallium, germanium, indium, bismuth, tellurium, cadmium, and antimony are increasingly being treated as strategic co-products rather than incidental recovery credits.
 [5][4]

 ---